lt/php-curve25519-ext/README.md

 The other party can compute the same secret by applying their secret key to your public key.
 Both of you can then use this shared secret for further communications.

-It is not necessary for you to perform key clamping as detailed at http://cr.yp.to/ecdh.html as this is handled internally by the extension.
+It is not necessary for you to perform key clamping as detailed at http://cr.yp.to/ecdh.html as this is handled internally by the curve25519 implementation.

 ### How to install: